netlify/staticgen/source/making-of.md

 ## Tools of the Trade

 StaticGen is built with [Middleman](/middleman), one of the most popular Ruby based static site generators.
-The site is hosted on [BitBalloon](https://www.bitballoon.com).
+The site is hosted on [Netlify](https://www.netlify.com).

-All the source for StaticGen is in [this repository](https://github.com/bitballoon/staticgen) on Github, and each time we push a new commit or accept a pull request, [factor.io](https://factor.io) will run a middleman build and do a BitBalloon deploy of the generated site.
-Factor will also auto-deploy the site twice a day regardless of changes in the repository.
+All the source for StaticGen is in [this repository](https://github.com/bitballoon/staticgen) on Github, and each time we push a new commit or accept a pull request, [Netlify](https://netlify.com) will run a middleman build and do a deploy of the generated site.
+Netlify will also auto-deploy the site once a day regardless of changes in the repository.
 We'll see why later.

 ## Data Sources